OHDSI/webapi-wiki/Atlas-Security.md

 For those that followed the [[Basic Security Configuration]], the settings above will work.
 For those using OAuth/AD, please use the relevant configuration for your setup.

 ## Defining an Administrator
 You should now be able to load ATLAS and find that you can login to the environment using the authentication provider configured in the previous step.
 However, you will have limited permissions.
-The following query will list the current permissions that your login has in the database:
+The following query will list the current permissions that all users have in the database:

 ```sql
 select sec_user.id as user_id, login, sec_role.id as role_id, sec_role.name as role_name